SPAAM-community/AncientMetagenomeDir/docs/using/using.md

 This results in two previously published samples from Norway that had preserved ancient Variola virus ancient DNA.

-We can check the `sample_age` column to see the see that both also fit approximately in our time period of the Medieval ages.
+We can check the `sample_age` column to see that both also fit approximately in our time period of the Medieval ages.

 ![Screenshot of Google Sheets window, with an filtered `ancientsinglegenome-hostassociated_samples.tsv` file showing just two samples containing Variola Viruses from Norway.](../../assets/tutorials/using/samples.png).